vukovic98/inviggo-shop/README.md

 * Vladimir Vuković

 ### Starting the apps

+#### Database
+      In order to start Spring Boot project, in MySQL Workbench, create SQLSchema named inviggo_shop, and then run Spring Boot Application.
+      After that, Spring Boot will create tables and relations between them.
+You can now populate tables by executing SQL script data.sql.

 #### SpringBoot App
      Open Spring Boot project in environment that supports Spring Boot Applications